1917 War Steeplechase

 The 1917 Grand National was cancelled because Aintree Racecourse had been taken over by the War Office.
 However, a substitute race known as the War Steeplechase was held at Gatwick Racecourse.
-The Gatwick races from 1916 to 1918 are typically omitted from the true Grand National records.
+The Gatwick races held from 1916 to 1918 are typically excluded from official Grand National records.

 The 1917 War Steeplechase was won by Ballymacad, ridden by jockey Edmund Driscoll and trained by Aubrey Hastings.

-Limerock ridden by Bill Smith was clear on the run-in when he collapsed yards from the winning post, similar to Devon Loch in 1956.
+Limerock, ridden by Bill Smith, was clear on the run-in but collapsed yards from the winning post, in a manner similar to Devon Loch in 1956.